skagitpublishing/moltin-connextcms-plugin/README.md

 2. Access the Keystone Admin UI and find the newly created Moltin model.
 Create a new model and add your Moltin API key to it.
 Save the model.

+3. Use Moltin's Forge dashboard to locate the product ID number of your products.
+For each product, create a page in ConnextCMS and set its Redirect to something like this: `/product?productId=<your product Id>`

 ## Attribution
 This eCommerce plugin/demo makes use of the following open source repositories: